Charles R. Alcock

 Director, Harvard-Smithsonian Center for Astrophysics

-Alcock serves as director of the Smithsonian Astrophysical Observatory, which joins with the Harvard College Observatory to form the Harvard-Smithsonian Center for Astrophysics.
+Alcock is the director of the Smithsonian Astrophysical Observatory, which joins with the Harvard College Observatory to form the Harvard-Smithsonian Center for Astrophysics.
 He joined the Smithsonian Astrophysical Observatory in August 2004.
-As director, he oversees a staff of approximately 540 Smithsonian employees, as well as visitors, fellows and students, and 130 Harvard faculty, employees, visiting scientists and graduate students—and an annual federal budget of $111 million.
+He oversees a staff of approximately 540 Smithsonian employees, as well as visitors, fellows and students, and 130 Harvard faculty, employees, visiting scientists and graduate students—and an annual federal budget of $111 million.
 The center is located in Cambridge, Mass.

-Prior to his appointment as director of Harvard-Smithsonian Center for Astrophysics, Alcock, 56, was the Reese W. Flower Professor of Astronomy and Astrophysics in the Department of Physics and Astronomy at the University of Pennsylvania.
+Before his appointment as director of Harvard-Smithsonian Center for Astrophysics, Alcock was the Reese W. Flower Professor of Astronomy and Astrophysics in the Department of Physics and Astronomy at the University of Pennsylvania.
 His primary research interests are massive compact halo objects, comets and asteroids.

 Alcock is the principal investigator for the Taiwan-America Occultation Survey, a project aimed at taking a census of the solar system’s population of Kuiper Belt objects (objects located beyond the orbit of Neptune).